aryasaatvik/go-morsecode/README.md

 golang installation instructions can be found here: https://golang.org/doc/install

+codegangsta/cli can be intalled by running the following command `go get github.com/codegangsta/cli`

-After installing golang, go-morsecode can be installed by running the following commands
+After installing golang and cli, go-morsecode can be installed by running the following commands

 `git clone https://github.com/aryasaatvik/go-morsecode.git` or by downloading it as zip archive.